Dressed to Kill (1980 film): Filming

 Dressed to Kill was shot primarily in New York City, though the art gallery scene was filmed at the Philadelphia Museum of Art.
+De Palma scouted the Metropolitan Museum of Art, in hopes shooting the museum scene there, but when the museum officials objected to the script, he chose to film it in Philadelphia.
 The film was shot between October 1979 and January 1980.

-The naked body in the opening scene, taking place in a shower, was not that of Angie Dickinson, but of 1977 Penthouse Pet of the Year model Victoria Lynn Johnson.
+The naked body in the opening scene, taking place in a shower, was not that of Dickinson, but of 1977 Penthouse Pet of the Year model Victoria Lynn Johnson.
+There was a conflict between Dickinson and Ann Roth, the film's costume designer.
+Roth wanted Dickinson to wear a gray suit in reference to Kim Novak in Vertigo, but Dickinson wanted to wear white, saying that "they're not going to expect blood to go on a white coat."
+Dickinson eventually won the argument.
 De Palma has referred to the elevator killing as the best murder scene he has ever done.

+Allen got the idea of Liz playing the stock market after she ran across Xaviera Hollander's book The Happy Hooker.
+During her research, a psychiatrist told her about one of his call girl patient "who came into his office wearing a fur coat with nothing on underneath."
+That's where Allen got the idea to wear a black garter belt under her coat in the seduction scene.

+Originally, during Peter Miller's introductory scene, he was supposed to run around the room, but Gordon managed to convince De Palma that since Peter was up all night, he would not have "that kind of energy."
+Clemm portrayed Bobbi up until the reveal, at which point Caine portrayed the character in costume.

+Scoring

+De Palma settled on Pino Donaggio to score the film, wanting a sensual and erotic score, and emotional, sensuous, feminine, abrasive and disturbing sounds.

 Censorship

 Two versions of the film exist in North America, an R-rated version and an unrated version.
-The unrated version is around 30 seconds longer and shows more pubic hair in the shower scene, more blood in the elevator scene (including a close-up shot of the killer slitting Kate's throat), and more explicit dialogue from Liz during the scene in Elliott's office.
+The unrated version is around 30 seconds longer and shows more pubic hair in the shower scene, more blood in the elevator scene (including a close-up shot of the killer slitting Kate's throat), and more explicit dialogue from Liz Blake during the scene in Elliott's office.
 These scenes were trimmed when the MPAA originally gave the film an X rating.